MKleidman/google_login/README.md

     urlpatterns = google_login_patterns + [your app or project's url patterns]

+5) add a HOSTNAME setting that google will send you back to upon login completion

 For now, this will get_or_create a django auth contrib User with email = google email, is_staff=True, defaults={"first_name": name_bits[0], "last_name": " ".join(name_bits[1:]), "password": set_unusable_password, "username": google email})